 This handbook is titled "It's All Academic" because it is your first exposure to academic policies and procedures and will serve as a guide for navigating undergraduate academic policies and resources during your time at FSU.

-A copy of this book is also available online from the Division of Undergraduate Studies: https://undergrad.fsu.edu/academic-information/its-all-academic
+This book is available online from the Division of Undergraduate Studies: https://undergrad.fsu.edu/academic-information/its-all-academic.

 Table of Contents